No Hallucination Guarantee now liveLearn more

 Share

 The financial services sector has seen a surge in mergers and acquisitions (M&A) activity in 2026, with major players consolidating to expand their market reach, diversify offerings, and drive growth.
-Below, we highlight the most significant M&A transactions involving companies with a market capitalization of $2 billion or more, focusing on disclosed deal values and essential transaction details.
+Below, we highlight the most significant M&A transactions from 2025 and 2026 involving companies with a market capitalization of $2 billion or more, focusing on disclosed deal values and essential transaction details.
 This overview is based on the latest SEC filings from the most recent quarter.

 Major Bank and Regional Bank Acquisitions